phiweger/clonepool/writing/draft.md

 The clonepool algorithm first distributes all sample replicates randomly across the available pools, with the limitation that a sample's replicates do not co-occur in the same pool.
-After the pools have been tested, the algorithm attempts to resolve the samples' status in two phases: In a first phases, all samples that have at least one replicate in a negative pool are marked negative.
-In the second phase, samples that only occur in positive pools and where at least one replicate is in a pool where all other samples are negative, are marked positive (red, orange).
+After the pools have been tested, the algorithm attempts to resolve the samples' status in two phases: In a first phase, all samples that have at least one replicate in a negative pool are marked negative.
+In the second phase, samples that (a) only occur in positive pools, and (b) have at least one replicate in a pool in which all other samples are known to be negative, are marked positive (red, orange).
 All other samples cannot be resolved, and need to be retested individually.
 The longer the set of pools a sample is distributed across, i.e., the longer its "pool address", the more samples can be resolved given a particular prevalence.
+Of course, a higher number of replicates comes at the price of a reduced number of samples which can be processed at a fixed number of wells.
+Fortunately, our results provide an efficient means to find the optimal trade-off for any given set of parameters.

 ![Illustration of the clonepool algorithm.
-Positive pools (circles) are marked grey, negative ones in white.
-Samples are depicted as squares, positive ones with a "+".
-In a first phase, all samples that have at least one replicate in a negative pool are marked negative (blue, green).
-In the second phase, samples that only occur in positive pools and where at least one replicate is in a pool where all other samples are negative, are marked positive (red, orange).
+Circles denote the wells, each containing a pool of samples (small squares).
+A distinct color marks all replicates of a single sample.
+Positive and negative samples are flagged with "+" or "-", respectively.
+Positive pools are shaded in grey, negative ones in white.
+In a first phase, all samples that have at least one replicate in a negative pool are identified as negative (blue, green).
+In the second phase, samples that only occur in positive pools and where at least one replicate is in a pool where all other samples are negative, are recognized as positive (red, orange).
 All other samples cannot be resolved and have to be retested individually (yellow).](../img/protocol.pdf){#fig:protocol}

-In our simulation test of the proposed clonepool algorithm, we assume no pipetting errors, which can be achieved e.g., through the use of a pipetting robot.
+We tested the proposed clonepool algorithm using simulated data.
+We assumed no pipetting errors, which can be achieved, e.g., through the use of a pipetting robot.
 We also assume that 94 pools are available, which corresponds to a 96-well plate with two wells reserved for a positive and a negative control.
 Furthermore, we assume that there are no false positive or false negative PCR